memarin/dev-playbook/development-process.md

 Regularly spend time to improve your Backlog for better clarity, prioritization or structuring.

 ###Review
 Demo the shipped code to the entire team with the stakeholders.
 This provides a tangible component to the team's accomplishment.
-Since not all features or code changes are visible from the front-end (Web Services, etc), there are times where a mock-up client can be used to demonstrate a feature.
+Since not all features or code changes are visible from the front-end (Web Services, etc), there are times when a mock-up client can be used to demonstrate a feature.

-In the context of Continuous Integration (CI), there are instances where a formal Review setup is not practiced especially when the team is closely working with the Product Owner.
-If the Product Owner has already signed off on the deployment it can be taken as **accepted**.
+In the context of Continuous Integration (CI), there are instances when a formal Review setup is not practiced especially when the team is closely working with the Product Owner.
+If the Product Owner has already signed off on the deployment, it can be taken as **accepted**.

 ###Retrospective
-For Scrum there is a clearly defined slot on when should the team do a spri
+For Scrum there is a clearly defined slot on when the team should do a retrospective.

 ###Development Guidelines

 ####Always write tests

 ####Commit frequently.
 Avoid huge commits
 Large commits make it difficult to revert when a breaking change is merged.
-Granular commits enable better change visibility
+Granular commits enable better change visibility.

 ####Do not re-open or change accepted stories
 Create a new story with any changes that come up after a story has been accepted.